 The term 'home schooling' gives the perception of a 'school at home' and learning only in the home.
-The more modern term 'home education' encompasses a broader concept of educational experiences based in and beyond the home.
-Essentially there may be no difference in the two terms and they are often interchanged in current conversations and readings.
+The more contemporary term 'home education' encompasses a broader concept of educational experiences based in and beyond the home.
+Essentially there may be no difference in the two terms and they are often interchanged in current conversations and research.
 Indeed, home education programs are enriched by accessing a wide range of community resources such as local libraries, museums, sporting clubs, Scouts and other facilities which offer learning opportunities.

 With home education, parents develop or adapt their own program for the child.
-The parent or a teacher engaged or employed by the parent, is the educator of the child.
+The parent or a registered teacher engaged or employed by the parent, is the educator of the child.
 The educator plans, implements and evaluates the child's learning from one year to the next.
-The parent whose name appears on the application form is legally responsible for ensuring that their child receives a high quality education, irrespective of whoever else may assist with the child's education.
+The parent whose name appears on the application form is legally responsible for ensuring that their child receives a high-quality education, irrespective of whoever else may assist with the child's education.

 With distance education, a parent enrols their child in a school of distance education and a school program is provided by that school for the child.
 Teachers are available to help monitor the child's learning and a teacher from the school reports on the child (as in mainstream schools).
 The parent is the supervisor or home tutor to the child within their home.
 There are state schools and accredited non-state schools of distance education.

 Compulsory school age in Queensland means the child is at least 6 years and 6 months and less than 16 years of age, or has completed Year 10, whichever happens first.
 All children in Queensland must be either enrolled in a state or non-state school, or be registered for home education during their compulsory school years.

 From 8 September 2016 there are new legislative requirements for enrolment in Year 1 at state or non-state schools which make the preparatory year the compulsory first year of schooling.